elb0/decemberLB/README.md

 Notice that I have added hashtags before the hex codes and put the human readable name next to each one as a comment.
-You don’t need to keep the names, but might make it easier to makes changes later.
+You don’t need to keep the names, but this might make it easier to makes changes later if you have a general idea which colour is which.
 The code just creates a character vector with the hex codes for this palette, and I am calling this palette ‘xmas’.

 Repeat this as many times as you want to get vectors for each palette that you want to include.